 Prekindergarten children are especially interested in making interpersonal connections as they begin to forge exciting friendships.
-Throughout each day students are immersed in stimulating hands-on activities, enabling them to learn new skills while socializing with peers.
-They are also developing longer attention spans and the ability to verbalize their ideas.
-Teachers build on these developmental changes by exploring more abstract ideas, like “Houses and Homes Around the World” and “Understanding Others’ Feelings.”
-Each prekindergarten class quickly becomes a cohesive group, allowing for a variety of activities that reflect developmental growth such as yoga, reading a “morning message,” and lively class discussions.
+Throughout each day students are immersed in stimulating hands-on activities, enabling them to learn new skills while socializing and collaborating with peers.
+They are also developing longer attention spans and the ability to express their ideas and feelings.

 Learning Looks Like This